 PAP or BiPAP may also be used by people who have:

 - You wear a mask over your nose or nose and mouth while you sleep.

 - The mask is connected by a hose to a small machine that sits at the side of your bed.

 - The machine pumps air under pressure through the hose and mask and into your airway while you sleep.
 This helps keep your airway open.

-You may start to use CPAP while you are in the sleep center for the night.
+You may start to use PAP while you are in the sleep center for the night.

 - Your provider will help choose the mask that fits you best.

 - They will adjust the settings on the machine while you are asleep.

 - The settings will be adjusted based on the severity of your sleep apnea.

 If your symptoms don't improve after you're on PAP treatment, the settings on the machine may need to be changed.
 Your provider may teach you how to adjust the settings at home.
 Or, you may need to go to the sleep center to have it adjusted.